awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 + `s3:ListBucket` – to return up to 1,000 objects from your Amazon S3 bucket\.
 + `s3:GetObject` – to retrieve objects from your Amazon S3 bucket\.

-The following code example shows you how to grant these permissions to your IAM user\.
+The following code example shows you how to grant these permissions to your user\.

 ```
 {